Catherine Howard

 Catherine Howard (c.
-1523 – 13 February 1542), also spelt Katheryn Howard, was Queen of England from 1540 until 1541 as the fifth wife of Henry VIII.
-She was the daughter of Lord Edmund Howard and Joyce Culpeper, a cousin to Anne Boleyn (the second wife of Henry VIII), and the niece of Thomas Howard, 3rd Duke of Norfolk.
-Thomas Howard was a prominent politician at Henry's court, and he secured her a place in the household of Henry's fourth wife, Anne of Cleves, where she caught the King's interest.
+1523 – 13 February 1542) was Queen of England from July 1540 until November 1541 as the fifth wife of King Henry VIII.
+She was the daughter of Lord Edmund Howard and Joyce Culpeper, a first cousin to Anne Boleyn (the second wife of Henry VIII), and the niece of Thomas Howard, 3rd Duke of Norfolk.
+Thomas Howard was a prominent politician at Henry's court.
+He secured her a place in the household of Henry's fourth wife, Anne of Cleves, where Howard caught the King's interest.
 She married him on 28 July 1540 at Oatlands Palace in Surrey, just 19 days after the annulment of his marriage to Anne.
-He was 49, and she was between 15 and 21 years old.
+Henry was 49, and it is widely accepted that Catherine was about 17 at the time of her marriage to him.

 Catherine was stripped of her title as queen in November 1541 and beheaded three months later on the grounds of treason for committing adultery with her distant cousin, Thomas Culpeper.

 Ancestry

-Catherine had an aristocratic ancestry as a granddaughter of Thomas Howard, 2nd Duke of Norfolk (1443 – 1524), but her father, Lord Edmund Howard, was not wealthy, being the third son of his father – under the rules of primogeniture, the eldest son inherited all of the father's estate.
+Catherine was a granddaughter of Thomas Howard, 2nd Duke of Norfolk, and his first wife, Elizabeth Tilney, but her father, Lord Edmund Howard, was the third son of the Duke, and under primogeniture, the eldest son inherited their father's estate.
+On her paternal side, Catherine was the niece of Thomas Howard, 3rd Duke of Norfolk, and first cousin of poet and soldier Lord Henry Howard, styled Earl of Surrey (his courtesy title as heir apparent to the Dukedom of Norfolk), and Lady Mary Howard, wife of Henry VIII's illegitimate son, Henry FitzRoy, Duke of Richmond and Somerset.
+Through her father's side, she was also a first cousin of Mary, George and Anne Boleyn (Catherine's aunt, Elizabeth Howard, was the mother of the Boleyn siblings).
+Catherine also was the second cousin of Jane Seymour, because her grandmother Elizabeth Tilney was the sister of Seymour's grandmother, Anne Say.

 Catherine's mother, Joyce Culpeper, already had five children from her first husband, Ralph Leigh (c.
 1476 – 1509) when she married Lord Edmund Howard, and they had another six together, Catherine being about her mother's tenth child.
 With little to sustain the family, her father often had to beg for the help of his more affluent relatives.

-Her father's sister, Elizabeth Howard, was the mother of Anne Boleyn.
-Therefore, Catherine Howard was the first cousin of Anne Boleyn, and the first cousin once removed of Lady Elizabeth (later Queen Elizabeth I), Anne's daughter by Henry VIII.
-She also was the second cousin of Jane Seymour, as her grandmother Elizabeth Tilney was the sister of Seymour's grandmother, Anne Say.

 After Catherine's mother died in 1528, her father married two more times.
 In 1531, he was appointed Controller of Calais.
 He was dismissed from his post in 1539, and died in March 1539.
 Catherine was the third of Henry VIII's wives to have been a member of the English nobility or gentry; Catherine of Aragon and Anne of Cleves were royalty from continental Europe.